dotnet/orleans/Advanced-Concepts/External-Tasks-and-Grains.md

 1) `await`, `Task.Factory.StartNew`, `Task.ContinuewWith`, `Task.WhenAny`, `Task.WhenAll`, `Task.Delay` all respect the current Task Scheduler.
 That means that using them in the default way, without passing a different TaskScheduler, will cause them to execute in the grain context.

 2) Both `Task.Run` and the `endMethod` delegate of `Task.Factory.FromAsync` do NOT respect the current task Scheduler.
 They both use the `TaskScheduler.Default` scheduler, which is the .NET thread pool task Scheduler.
-Therefore, they will ALWAYS run on .NET thread pool outside of the single-threaded execution model for Orleans grains, [as detailed here](http://blogs.msdn.com/b/pfxteam/archive/2011/10/24/10229468.aspx).
-Any continuation of `await` code chained to them will run back under the “current” scheduler at the point the task was created, which is the grain context.
+Therefore, the code inside `Task.Run` and the `endMethod` will ALWAYS run on .NET thread pool outside of the single-threaded execution model for Orleans grains, [as detailed here](http://blogs.msdn.com/b/pfxteam/archive/2011/10/24/10229468.aspx).
+However, any code after the `await Task.Run` or `await Task.Factory.FromAsync` will run back under the scheduler at the point the task was created, which is the grain scheduler.

 3) `configureAwait(false)` is an explicit API to escape the current task Scheduler.
 It will cause the code after an awaited Task to be executed on the `TaskScheduler.Default` scheduler, which is the .NET thread pool and will thus break the single-threaded execution of Orleans grain.
-You should in general **never ever use `configureAwait(false)` in the grain code.**
+You should in general **never ever use `configureAwait(false)` directly in the grain code.**

 4) Methods with signature `async void` should not be used with grains, they are intended for graphical user interface event handlers.